-Raising awareness for youth homelessness at Waypoint's SleepOut | Manchester Ink Link
+Raising awareness for youth homelessness at Waypoint's March 29 SleepOut | Manchester Ink Link

-Manchester, N.H. – Waypoint is shining a spotlight throughout New Hampshire on young people experiencing homelessness at the 10th Anniversary SleepOut event.
+MANCHESTER, NH – Waypoint is shining a spotlight throughout New Hampshire on young people experiencing homelessness at the 10th Anniversary SleepOut event.
 On March 29, hundreds of people from across the state will spend a night out in the cold to expand the collective consciousness about homelessness and to raise funds to address critical needs for young people facing a myriad of challenges associated with homelessness.

-An initiative of Waypoint, the 24-hour experiential fundraiser supports major resources Waypoint runs to serve these youth, including the state’s only low barrier young adult emergency shelter in Manchester and drop-in centers in Concord and Rochester.
+An initiative of Waypoint, the 24-hour experiential fundraiser supports major resources Waypoint runs to serve these youth, including the state’s only low-barrier young adult emergency shelter in Manchester and drop-in centers in Concord and Rochester.

 “Sleeping in a warm, safe environment each night is something that most people don’t think twice about,” said Borja Alvarez de Toledo, president and CEO of Waypoint NH.
 “For a variety of reasons, this is just not possible for many young people in our state.
 For one night, supporters will sleep in the cold just as many young people experiencing homelessness do every night.
 It is a moment of solidarity that we participate in to create change within our community for our most vulnerable citizens and our future generation.
 We are hoping for a record turnout at our 10th anniversary SleepOut to help end youth homelessness in New Hampshire.”